Janine Haines: Political career

 Haines became the assistant of Robin Millhouse, an important player in the South Australian conservative party the Liberal and Country League.
 Millhouse founded the Liberal Movement and the short-lived New LM which merged into the Australian Democrats in 1977.
 She was appointed to fill a casual vacancy in the Senate by the Parliament of South Australia, on the nomination of Labor premier Don Dunstan, on 14 December 1977.
 As a result of the 1977 Referendum the appointment was required to be from the same party as the resigning Senator, "unless there is no member of that party available to be chosen or appointed".
 The casual vacancy arose following the resignation of Steele Hall who had been elected as a representative of the former Liberal Movement.
 Controversially, Dunstan chose to nominate Haines, who had been third on the Liberal Movement ticket from which Hall had been elected in 1975.
 Haines was not a member of the Liberal Movement at the time of her appointment, with the party dissolving in 1976.
 A majority of Liberal Movement members, including Hall and second on the ticket, Michael Wilson, joined the Liberal Party, while Haines joined the Democrats.

 Haines did not contest the 1977 Australian federal election, and her Senate term expired on 30 June 1978.
 She was elected for a six-year term at the 1980 Australian federal election.
 On 14 August 1986, she was chosen by Democrats members as Senate leader on the retirement of inaugural leader Don Chipp.

 She remained Senate leader until resigning to contest the House of Representatives seat of Kingston in the March 1990 election, believing the Democrats needed a "high profile lower house presence".
 She was unsuccessful in the face of a negative campaign waged against her by both major parties.
 She was succeeded as interim Senate leader for several months by deputy Dr Michael Macklin (Qld), pending the customary election of a new leader by party members, at which Janet Powell was successful.

 Later career

 After leaving parliament Haines worked in a number of public positions including being president of the Australia Privacy Charter Council and deputy chancellor of the University of Adelaide.

-She was invested with membership of the Order of Australia (AM) on 11 June 2001.
+She was invested with membership of the Order of Australia (AM) on 11 June 2001 and inducted onto the Victorian Honour Roll of Women in the same year.

 She wrote a book Suffrage to Sufferance: One Hundred Years of Women in Politics (Allen and Unwin, North Sydney, 1992, ISBN 1-86373-365-5) which has been a prescribed text in universities and schools.